-Homeopathy is a highly personalized therapeutic medical system based on the theory that disease can be addressed via use of the substance which produces similar symptoms to the disease.
-Homeopathy is a hotly debated but often used intervention which can significantly improve quality of life(1;2;3) utilizing substances sourced from nature i.e., minerals, and plants, which have passed through the pharmaceutical procedure of potentization(4).
-Public health regulation framing the practice and use of homeopathy in New Zealand is legally supported by The Medicines Act (1981), and in Australia by the Therapeutic Goods Act (1989).
+Homeopathy is a highly personalized medical system based on the theory that disease can be addressed via use of the substance which produces similar symptoms to the disease.
+Homeopathy is a hotly debated but often used therapeutic intervention which can significantly improve quality of life(1;2;3) utilizing substances sourced from nature i.e., minerals, and plants, which have passed through the pharmaceutical procedure of potentization(4).
+Public health regulation framing the practice and use of homeopathic medicine in New Zealand is legally supported by The Medicines Act (1981), and in Australia by the Therapeutic Goods Act (1989).

-The popularity of homeopathy in New Zealand is contrary to its controversy(14), the placebo critique can be countered by paediatric and veterinary meta-analysis(15;16) and anecdotal observations(17).
-Complementary and alternative medicine (CAM) is prevalent and considered effective with 80% of GP’s referring to CAM practitioners(18), 25% of GP’s practicing CAM(18;19), and the majority of midwives recommending homeopathy(17;20).
-Many healthcare professionals regard CAM as supportive of conventional therapy, and are aware of the cultural importance of holistic health & wellbeing services but, as elsewhere, increased investment in CAM research, education, and regulation is required(18).
+The popularity of homeopathy in New Zealand runs contrary to its controversy(19).
+Complementary medicine (CM) is prevalent and considered effective with 80% of GP’s referring to CM practitioners, 25% of GP’s practicing CM(20,21), and the majority of midwives recommending homeopathy(19;22).
+Many healthcare professionals regard CM as supportive of conventional therapy, and are aware of the cultural importance of holistic health & wellbeing services, but, as elsewhere, increased investment in CM research, education, and regulation is required(20).

 The Australian National Health and Medical Research Council (NHMRC) Information Paper on homeopathy published in 2015 (commonly referred to as the Australian Review) concluded that there are no health conditions for which there is reliable evidence that homeopathy is effective.
-But in 2019, after untold damage to homeopathy worldwide, their CEO stated that 'contrary to some claims the review did not conclude that homeopathy was ineffective'(24).
+But in 2019, after untold damage to homeopathy worldwide, their CEO stated that 'contrary to some claims the review did not conclude that homeopathy was ineffective'(26).

 Containing numerous instances of serious procedural and scientific misconduct, the Australian Review was the NHMRC’s second attempt...
-Interestingly, the first Review of 2012 which found encouraging evidence for the effectiveness of homeopathy in five medical conditions remained undisclosed until its existence was uncovered in 2019, when the resultant and sustained international outcry ensured its release(25).
+Interestingly, the first Review of 2012 which found encouraging evidence for the effectiveness of homeopathy in five medical conditions remained undisclosed until its existence was uncovered in 2019, when the resultant and sustained international outcry ensured its release(27).

 1. Witt CM, Lüdtke R, Mengler N, Willich SN.
 2008.
 How healthy are chronically ill patients after eight years of homeopathic treatment?--Results from a long term observational study.
 BMC Public Health [online].
 Dec 17;8:413.
 Available from https://www.ncbi.nlm.nih.gov/pmc/articles/PMC2630323/